 - Make sure your front entrance is clean and inviting, the lawn is freshly cut, trim landscaping to reveal architectural details of the home, pick the weeds and mulch if necessary.
-Remove any dead plants or shrubs and add a planter of flowers to the entrance way.
+Remove any dead plants or shrubs and add a planter of flowers to the entranceway.
 Replace worn house numbers and door hardware if needed.
 Replace outside lighting fixtures/bulbs if necessary.
 These little details make a BIG difference.

-- Paint the front door, shutters, trim and any other outside features showing signs of excess wear.
+- Paint the front door, shutters, trim, and any other outside features showing signs of excess wear.

 - Check the walkway for trip hazards and consider repairing those sections that are badly cracked or need attention.

-- Take a tour around the perimeter of the house and remove excess debris and unslightly items.
+- Take a tour around the perimeter of the house and remove excess debris and unsightly items.
 If you have siding consider power washing the exterior if needed.
 Check windows for broken panes and wash windows where needed.

 - Check and clean gutters, replace downspouts that are in need of serious repair.

 THE INTERIOR OF YOUR HOME:

 How we live in a home and how we sell a home are two different things.
 Try to see your home through a buyer’s eyes and arrange each room to bring out its best attributes.

 - Rearrange or remove all unnecessary furniture from each room to better showcase room size.
 Remove excessive clutter and decorative objects from the tops of furniture.
 Clean out closets that are full so buyers get a sense of the storage available.

 - Address small maintenance repairs such as cracked caulking, loose knobs, sticking or broken doors, broken light switches.
 Repair those items that you have been putting off doing, but need to do now that you are putting your home on the market.